hzFishy/UnrealNotes/content/Unreal Engine/AI/State Tree/State Tree.md

+**State Trees can be used outside AI systems, but for convenience it is located in the `AI` folder**

 # Resources
 - [Detailed explanation of State Trees (from Epic dev)](https://www.youtube.com/watch?v=YEmq4kcblj4) *(The content of this video was noted in [[State Tree#General view]])*
 - [Talk on it (from a studio)](https://dev.epicgames.com/community/learning/talks-and-demos/yj09/unreal-engine-exploring-the-new-state-tree-for-ai-unreal-fest-gold-coast-2024)